-It is important for all students with a VCE Units 3 and 4 sequences or VCE VET scored Units 3 and 4 sequences, to attempt the GAT.
+It is important for all students with a VCE Units 3 and 4 sequence to attempt the GAT.
 The VCAA will use a student's GAT scores to:

 - contribute to statistical moderation of School-assessed Coursework

 - calculate a DES

 - check the accuracy of examination marking.